 What is Cause-Related Marketing?

 Often people are attracted to the business who are socially responsible.
 Such businesses will be able to receive positive recognition for their brand.
-Cause-related marketing started in the form of essential donation, which was a part of a product sale.
+Cause-related marketing started in the form of essential donation, which was part of a product sale.

-How to build Cause-Related Marketing Campaigns?
+How to Implement Cause-Related Marketing Campaigns?